the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 These re-assessments are used to determine engagement objectives and methods for each following SIA.

 ### Example resources
-* Further guidance on conducting SIAs can be found in Leslie, D., Rincón, C., Burr, C., Aitken, M., Katell, M., & Briggs, M. (2022).
-AI Sustainability in Practice:Part II.
-The Alan Turing Institute.
-* A practical template for conducting SIAs can be found in Leslie, D. (2019).
-Understanding artificial intelligence ethics and safety: A guide for the responsible design and implementation of AI systems in the public sector.
-The Alan Turing Institute. https://doi.org/10.5281/zenodo.3240529
+* A practical template for conducting SIAs can be found in Leslie, David (2019).
+Understanding artificial intelligence ethics and safety: A guide for the responsible design and implementation of AI systems in the public sector. https://doi.org/10.5281/zenodo.3240529

 ### RAM insights
 * Ensuring that SIA outcomes accurately reflect the experiences of impacted stakeholders is critical for this tool to achieve its purpose, for this reason, taking a methodological approach to determining proportional levels of engagement is very important.